NickLKent/git-exercise/chapter3.md

-# Chapter Three
+# Chapter Two

-The fallout from the scandal was far-reaching.
-The school's reputation took a hit, with prospective students and their families questioning the integrity of the institution.
-Alumni were outraged, feeling that the values of honesty and integrity that they had been taught at Macalester had been betrayed.
-The faculty and staff were also affected, feeling the weight of the scandal on their shoulders as they worked to rebuild trust with their students.
+The administration was quick to respond, launching a full-scale investigation into the matter.
+Professors were asked to review all of their students' assignments and exams, looking for any signs of cheating or plagiarism.
+The process was time-consuming and laborious, but necessary to restore the integrity of the school's academic programs.

-In the aftermath of the scandal, the administration worked tirelessly to implement new policies and procedures to prevent future cheating incidents.
-They hired additional staff to monitor exams and assignments, implemented stricter penalties for academic misconduct, and provided resources for students who needed help with their coursework.
-It was a long and difficult road to recovery, but the school was determined to uphold its reputation as a place of academic excellence and integrity.
+As the investigation continued, more students were implicated in the scandal.
+It was discovered that a small group of students had been operating a cheating ring, selling answers to exams and papers to their classmates for a hefty price.
+The ringleaders were quickly expelled from the school, with the others facing disciplinary action ranging from probation to suspension.